We’re in Heshang (河上镇) — which basically means ’town on the river’ — and we’re here for the most famous of its 28,042 citizens: Mister Zhufa (朱法).

 But writing this feels harsh and unfair.
 It could be us foreigners who don’t understand.
 Whereas Western medication usually works immediately, TCM is slow and sometimes preventive, thus harder to prove.
 Moreso, Zhufa has certification and several degrees hanging on his wall.

 The guy from Anhui stands up, the sticks in his dad’s legs have finished.
-His dad has pulled up his pants and is putting on his belt.
+His dad pulls up his pants and puts on his belt.
 Zhufa says he cannot eat meat or drink any alcohol for a week.
 A whole week?
 Yes.
 The son pays 150 RMB, and father and son leave the practice, walking a bit more straight than as they came in.